-Amortization expense related to developed technology and patent and license rights, which have been acquired in a business combination, is included in cost of sales.
-The amortization expense on acquisition-related intangibles within cost of sales increased to \$16.8 million in the first quarter of 2011, as compared to \$15.0 million in the comparable 2010 period.
+Amortization expense related to developed technology and patent and license rights, which have been acquired in a business combination, is included in the line purchased intangibles amortization in cost of sales.
+The purchased intangibles amortization expense within cost of sales increased to US\$ 33,6 million in the first half of 2011, as compared to US\$ 30,4 million in the comparable 2010 period.
 We expect that our acquisition-related intangible amortization will continue to increase as a result of new acquisitions.

-Research and Development
+Research and Development Expense

-Research and development expenses increased by 3% to \$32.7 million (12% of net sales) in the first quarter of 2011, compared to \$31.6 million (12% of net sales) in the same period of 2010.
+Research and development expenses increased by 12% to US\$ 60,7 million (11% of net sales) in the first half of 2011, as compared to US\$ 54,2 million (10% of net sales) in the same period of 2010.
 Our business combinations, along with the acquisition of new technologies, have resulted in an increase in our research and development costs.
 As we continue to discover, develop and acquire new products and technologies, we will incur additional expense related to research and development facilities, licenses and employees engaged in our research and development efforts.
 Additionally, our research and development costs are expected to increase as a result of seeking regulatory approvals, including U.S. FDA Pre-Market Approval (PMA), U.S. FDA 510(k) clearance and EU CE approval of certain assays or instruments.
-The increase in research and development expense was adversely affected by \$0.4 million of currency impact in the first quarter of 2011.

 We have a strong commitment to research and development and expect to continue to make investments in our research and development efforts.
 Accordingly, our research and development expenses will continue to increase, perhaps significantly.

-Sales and Marketing
+Sales and Marketing Expense

-Sales and marketing expenses increased by 6% to \$68.4 million (26% of net sales) in the first quarter of 2011 from \$64.4 million (24% of net sales) in the same period of 2010.
-The increase in sales and marketing expense reflects an adverse currency impact of \$1.4 million in the first quarter of 2011.
+Sales and marketing expenses increased by 11% to US\$ 144,9 million (27% of net sales) for the six-month period ended June 30, 2011, from US\$ 130,7 million (25% of net sales) for the same period in 2010.

 Sales and marketing expenses are primarily associated with personnel, commissions, advertising, trade shows, publications, freight and logistics expenses and other promotional expenses.
 In addition, the sales and marketing expenses include the costs of maintaining separate sales organizations addressing customers in industrial and academic research, applied testing and molecular diagnostics.
-We anticipate that sales and marketing costs will continue to increase along with new product introductions and growth in sales of our products, but we expect sales and marketing costs will, over the long term, grow at a slower rate than our overall revenue growth.
+We anticipate that sales and marketing costs will continue to increase along with new product introductions and growth in sales of our products, but we expect sales and marketing costs will, over the long term, grow at a relatively slower rate than our overall revenue growth.

-General and Administrative, Integration and Other Costs
+General and Administrative, Integration and Other Expense

-General and administrative, business integration, restructuring and related costs were \$26.4 million (10% of net sales) in the first quarter of 2011 as compared to \$26.3 million (10% of net sales) in the first quarter of 2010.
-General and administrative, integration and related costs increased by \$0.1 million due to currency impact in the first quarter of 2011, as compared to the same period of 2010.
-We have continued to incur integration costs for businesses previously acquired and such costs totaled approximately \$1.0 million in the first quarter of 2011, as compared to \$2.1 million in the same period of 2010.
+During the six months ended June 30, 2011, we recorded general and administrative, business integration, restructuring and related costs of US\$ 53,2 million, as compared to US\$ 54,8 million for the same period in 2010.

+We have continued to incur integration costs for businesses previously acquired and such costs totaled approximately US\$ 7,5 million in the six month period ended June 30, 2011, as compared to US\$ 9,7 million in the same period of 2010.
 In connection with the integration of the acquired companies, we are benefitting from improved efficiency in general and administrative operations in particular.
 As we further integrate previously or newly acquired companies and pursue other opportunities to gain efficiencies, we expect to continue to incur additional business integration and restructuring costs in 2011 and 2012.
 We believe that over time the integration and restructuring activities will result in a decrease in our general and administrative expenses as we aim to improve efficiency in general and administrative operations.